TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 21/Acts 21.39.md

 ---

-But Paul said, I am a Jew, of Tarsus in Cilicia, a citizen of no mean city: and I beseech thee, give me leave to speak unto the people.
+But Paul said, "I am a Jew, from Tarsus in Cilicia, a citizen of no insignificant city.
+I beg you, allow me to speak to the people."